AmolKumarGupta/Ref-Mini/README.md

 # Refmini CMS
-A personal cms that use gist as a storage for online purposes
+A Personal Website is a versatile platform that allows you to manage your data.
+It comes equipped with a habit tracker tool to help me stay on top of my daily goals and routines.
+It allows you to showcase your repositories on your website

 1. Menu Management
 2. Github Integration
 3. Can select repos for Showcase
+4. Habit Tracker

-### Requirements
+### Requirements For Github (Optional)

 Need Github token with read:user and gists scope.